abuxton/abuxton/README.md

 ### Insert Interesting Banner here!

-Coffee-addicted, professional consultant, with a background in solving other people's problems with them not for them, and teaching people how to adopt new technology, IaC, and DevOps from concepts to process.
-My life is a constant round of "could you, should you and would you?" it's like "kiss, marry, or avoid" but for technology-related products.
+Coffee-addicted, professional consultant, with a background in solving other people's problems with them, not for them, and teaching people how to adopt new technology, IaC, and DevOps from concepts to process.
+My life is a constant round of "could you, should you, and would you?"
+It's like "kiss, marry, or avoid" but for technology-related products.
 Believer in the https://wiki.c2.com/?ScottyFactor and advocate of https://dbad-license.org/ Open Source Solutions.
 Never be afraid to ask for help, but try to learn to ask well https://stackoverflow.com/help/how-to-ask ( AI sidekicks are the future... )

 ### My User Manual
 |   |   |   |   |